Istanbul Airport protests

-Istanbul Airport protests are protest action initiated by construction workers on 14 September 2018 due to poor working conditions during the construction of Istanbul Airport.
-The Construction and Construction Workers' Union (İYİ-SEN) announced on its Twitter account the action that started at the construction site of the airport construction, which was tried to be opened on October 29.
+Istanbul Airport protests was a protest initiated by construction workers on 14 September 2018 due to poor working conditions during the construction of Istanbul Airport.
+The Construction and Construction Workers' Union (İYİ-SEN) announced on its Twitter account the action that started at the construction site of the airport construction, which was tried to be opened on 29 October.
 Workers gathered in front of the construction site in the morning and expressed their reactions by preventing the exit of the services.
 It was stated that the food and shelter facilities at the construction site were bad and the deaths and injuries that occurred during work accidents were kept from the public.
 The workers, who took action, prepared a 15-item request to the management and submitted it to the management.